-Invest in a calamine-enriched cream that serves as a marham for the itching and pain that the hives cause.
-Despite these creams being available over-the-counter (OTC), it’s best to take the advise of a doctor since it is meant for your intimate area.
+Invest in a calamine-enriched cream that serves as a marham for the itching and pain that is the cause of hives.
+Despite these creams being available over-the-counter (OTC), it’s best to take the advice of a doctor since it is meant for your intimate area.

 6. Invest In The Right Underwear

 Anything else other than cotton underwear during your periods is a strict no-no. Breathable cotton absorbs sweat, leaving no traces of it on your skin.
 With proper ventilation and preventing moisture build-up due to profuse sweating, there are far lesser chances of rashes developing.
 Tissues and wipes aren’t safe alternatives for warm water.
 After washing, allow the genital area to dry completely before putting your pants on.
 Steer clear of body wash, soaps, and fragrances down below to maintain hygiene.
 Saunas and bubble baths should also be avoided.
 To top that, wear loose-fitted clothes that allow you to breathe and feel comfortable throughout the day